Campus Resources

 Medical Services

-Medical Services staff members provide care for the evaluation and treatment of an illness or injury, preventive health care and health education, immunizations, nutrition counseling, and travel medicine and sexual health services.
+Medical Services staff members provide care for the evaluation and treatment of an illness or injury, preventive health care and health education, immunizations, nutrition counseling, sports medicine, travel medicine, and sexual health services.
 Psychiatry Services staff provide ongoing medication management for students to address their mental health concerns.
 Habif Health and Wellness Center providers are participating members of the Washington University in St. Louis Physician's Network.
 Any condition requiring specialized medical services will be referred to an appropriate specialist.
-Habif accepts health insurance plans that have met waiver criteria for the student health insurance plan and will be able to bill the plan according to plan benefits.
-The student health insurance plan requires a referral for medical care any time care is not provided at Habif (except in an emergency).
+Habif accepts health insurance plans that have met waiver criteria for the Student Health Insurance Plan and will be able to bill the plan according to plan benefits.
+The Student Health Insurance Plan requires a referral for medical care any time care is not provided at Habif (except in an emergency).
 Call 314-935-6666 or visit the Habif website to schedule an appointment.

-Appointments are also available for the assessment and referral of students who are struggling with substance abuse.
+Appointments are also available for the assessment and referral of students struggling with substance use.

 Quadrangle Pharmacy, located in the Habif Health and Wellness Center, is available to all Washington University students and their dependents.
 The pharmacy accepts most prescription insurance plans; students should check with the pharmacist to see if their prescription plan is accepted at the pharmacy.